 (7) GRAD: Greater Retention and Achievement through Diversity.
 To build on our historical commitment to educational opportunity, WSU committed in July 2013 to launch the Greater Retention and Achievement through Diversity initiative, which aims to increase our retention and graduation rates for students of color and other underrepresented groups and to advance a mission of inclusive excellence.
-This strategic initiative funds the creation of a multicultural student success center as well as a campus diversity and culture study.
-In addition, it calls for further strategic planning to lead to the creation of a chief diversity officer position and an Office of Diversity and Inclusion.
+This strategic initiative led to the creation of a chief diversity officer position and an Office of Diversity and Inclusion.
+It also created a multicultural student success center as well as a campus diversity and culture study.